ashley-hawkins/jumpy-imp/README.md

 Example of how to use it:

 `cabal run JumpyImp -- even.ji n:10` (Should return true)

 `cabal run JumpyImp -- even.ji n:11` (Should return false)

+In general, the first argument is the file name of the program you want to run, and the other arguments are setting initial values for input variables, so `n:10` means give `n` a value of `10`.